Last Last One Forever and Ever

 "Last Last One Forever and Ever" (also known as "Live Action") is the tenth and final episode in the sixth season of the American animated television series Aqua Teen Hunger Force.
 The 88th episode of the series overall, it originally aired in the United States on Adult Swim on May 31, 2009.
 In the episode, Don Shake, a live-action version of Master Shake, attempts to write a successful novel in order to afford his rent in a live-action universe.
 This episode ends on an unofficial cliffhanger, which is continued in the season seven episode "Rabbot Redux".

 "Last Last One Forever and Ever" was made as a special "live action" episode with the majority of the episode taking place in a live-action set.
 This episode features comedian H. Jon Benjamin as a live-action version of Master Shake named Don Shake; recording artist T-Pain portrayed a live-action version of Frylock, and a "brownish" exercise ball was used to portray Meatwad.
-It also featured David Long, Jr., who portrayed the role of their neighbor, Carl Brutananadilewski, after winning an open casting call sponsored by Burger King to fill the role.
+It also featured David Long, Jr., who portrayed the role of their neighbor, Carl, after winning an open casting call sponsored by Burger King to fill the role.

 Then-Adult Swim vice president Mike Lazzo considered not airing it on television.
 This episode received a mixed review from Jonah Krakow of IGN, and was the third highest rated program on the night of its original debut.
 This episode has been made available on DVD, and other forms of home media, including on demand.